-To be considered for scholarships that require financial need, an applicant must have the FAFSA processed no later than March 31.
+To be considered for scholarships that require financial need, an applicant must have the FAFSA (Free Application for Federal Student Aid-available at www.fafsa.gov) processed no later than March 31.

 A student must apply and be accepted for admission to Blue Mountain College before any scholarship application will be considered.
 High test scores on the ACT or SAT will enhance a student's prospects for receiving a scholarship.